How-to's and Support

 You can find more here about Dredd configuration in their documentation.

 You can find the API definitions in the marvel.apib file, which are a series of endpoints, with parameters passed to them and an expected response.
-The API Blueprint format is standard markdown with extras added for API modelling, which means it's well-suited for adding good explanatory text around the API definitions.
+The API Blueprint format is standard markdown with extras added for API modeling, which means it's well-suited for adding good explanatory text around the API definitions.

 All calls to the Marvel API need an apikey parameter appended, constructed in a slightly complicated way.
 You could add this as a parameter to every endpoint definition, but there's a much better way.